sharkdp/fd/README.md

 this_is_a_test
 ```

 As you can see this matched every file that had 'test' as a substring in it.
 Whoops!
-We forgot a hidden file (`.here_be_tests`) Let's get that by telling `fd` we want to see all files:
+We forgot a hidden file (`.here_be_tests`) Lets get that by telling `fd` we want to see all files:

 `fd --hidden 'test'`